Oxooi/Automated-Instagram-Bot/README.md

 - `insta.py`: A script designed for interacting with Instagram through the `instagrapi` library.
 It handles authentication and provides functionality to perform actions on Instagram.
 It's not directly integrated with other scripts but can be used for social media automation.

+- `discordBot.py` : A discord bot that sends a message in a specific channel with all the details of the post sent to Instagram it uses the library: `discord.py`

 ## Installation

 To run these scripts, you will need Python 3.6 or later.
 Some scripts require external libraries which can be installed via pip: